Sir Chris Hoy announces that his cancer is terminal

 He was given a diagnosis last year that he has two to four years left to live.

-Sir Chris told The Sunday Times: “As unnatural as it feels, this is nature.”
+Sir Chris, 48, told The Sunday Times: “As unnatural as it feels, this is nature.”

 He added: “You know, we were all born and we all die, and this is just part of the process.